fabiofabrizi/pands-project/README.md

 However, we can further drill down into the petal length variable using Kernel Density Estimation - which is a way to estimate the probability density function of a variable.

 <img src="Data Visualisation/kde.png" alt="Kernel Density Estimation">

+Considering the two species 'Iris Versicolor' and 'Iris Virginica', at 4.8cm there's a cross-over between the two species.

 The three plots listed above are the ones that I would have in my presentation to colleagues, with possibly the addition of the violin plot overlaid on the box plot to identify any outliers.
 I've tried, from the generation of analysis.txt to build open the basic statistics generated and come up with a visual way to present the information.